 Start with your mattress.

 It’s easy to skimp on a mattress, but you’re likely to spend more time in your bed than anywhere else in your home.
 It’s worth getting a good quality mattress that helps you sleep your soundest.
 Our team’s favorite is the R&B Encased Coil Serene Foam mattress.
 We’d also recommend springing (ha! mattress joke) for a queen size.
 It’s tempting to go with a full size to save money, but you’re likely to want a bigger mattress in the future.
 Save money over time by buying the queen size now.

 As the biggest and most-used piece of furniture in a living room, the sofa is essential.
 A sofa in the 70-80 inch range is great for smaller apartments; 90 inches or less works in many homes.
 For a smart sectional, find one with a reversible chaise, which allows you to place the chaise on the left or right side depending on the room and configuration you need.
 Another future-minded tip: stick with a neutral color, which you’re less likely to grow tired of.

-A round cocktail table is a wise furniture pick if you’re aiming for flexible pieces that will work now and later.
-A round table helps a room feel more open and looks great with a sofa or a sectional.
+A round coffee table is a wise furniture pick if you’re aiming for flexible pieces that will work now and later.
+A roundtable helps a room feel more open and looks great with a sofa or a sectional.
 Plus, the circular shape means no bumped shins on the corners.

 Table for two (to eight).